astropy/regions/docs/plotting.rst

 Plotting Spherical Sky Regions
 ------------------------------

-Similarlly, `~regions.SphericalSkyRegion` objects do not have an ``as_artist()`` or ``plot()`` method.
+Similarly, `~regions.SphericalSkyRegion` objects do not have an ``as_artist()`` or ``plot()`` method.
 To plot a `~regions.SphericalSkyRegion` object, you will need to convert it to a pixel region (using a WCS object).
 Boundary distortions effects can also be included in this conversion (by